-The history of body art and tattooing is rich and varied, with evidence of tattooing dating back to ancient civilizations around the world, from the intricate patterns and designs of indigenous cultures to the bold and colourful designs of modern tattoo culture.
-Tattooing has evolved and adapted over time to become a popular form of self-expression and body modification.
+The history of body art and tattooing is rich and varied, with evidence dating back to ancient civilizations worldwide, from the intricate patterns and designs of indigenous cultures to the bold and colourful designs of modern tattoo culture.
+Tattooing has evolved and adapted to become a popular form of self-expression and body modification.

 In many ancient cultures, tattooing was connected to spiritual and religious beliefs.
 In Polynesian culture, tattoos were seen as a way to communicate with the gods and establish a person’s place within the community.